Museo Nacional Del Prado11130 Votes Currently Open [Closes at 08:00 pm]

 The name of the museum is derived from the district where it is located and the word Prado means meadow.
 The queen of Spain was impressed by the Louvre and wanted to have something like that in her own country and that has resulted in the museum.

-Also, visit nearby attractions which are covered in Madrid itinerary 5 days.
+Also, visit nearby attractions which are covered in the Madrid itinerary for 5 days.

 - You can go for the complete tour by yourself or you can take a guide with a little bit extra money.
 If you do not have a lot of time, then you can go for the customized one hour tour in which you will be able to see some of the best paintings and artefacts in the museum.